brycie-boy/The_Cosmos/Uposatha Observance.md

 ## Uposatha Observance #🧠

-There is a more stringent [[The five precepts]] that lay Buddhists undertake for the Uposatha, the observance days determined by the lunar calendar: the full-moon day, the new-moon day, and the two half-moon days.
+There is a more stringent moral discipline that lay Buddhists undertake for the Uposatha, the observance days determined by the lunar calendar: the full-moon day, the new-moon day, and the two half-moon days.
 Of the four, it is the full-moon day that is given priotity.
 On these occasions, devout lay Buddhists undertake eight precepts, The additional precepts emulate the training of a novince monk or nun.
-Other than the usual ones, these include:
+Other than  [[The five precepts]], these include:

 - Complete sexual abstinace
 - One meal a day, refraining from eating at night